Neo612/ToDoApp/README.md

 Hours spent: 6 hours

 Completed:
-Adding Due while creating the todo Items
+Adding Due Dates while creating the todo Items
 Edit Due Dates by clicking the todo item.
 Save these to a file.